Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 ***India:***

-Post Aurangzeb Mughal central authority over the smaller sovereigns across Indian waned leading to each group attempting to create their own independent state.
+Post Aurangzeb Mughal central authority over the smaller sovereigns across India waned leading to each group attempting to create their own independent state.
 Pashtuns in the North taking land from Safavid and Mughals which would lead to modern day Afghanistan.
-Sikhs establishing independent dominion in Punjab.
+Sikhs established independent dominion in Punjab.
 Marathas, Hindu group conquered most of Northern and Central India by the mid-1700s.
 Another independent Mysore state in the South.

 East India Company, already present in India from 1600s funded wars to obtain special trading rights becoming advisers and tax collectors for most of the local rulers.
 1857, Sepoy Mutiny Indian soldiers in the Company's Army rebelled against the British which led to the British government seizing the Company's land and turn India into British Raj an official colony officially ending the Mughal empire.
 The resentment for the mutiny were brewing for a while but finally kicked off when it got leaked that the cartridges for their guns which they had to bite was greased with Beef and Pork.